In the Gas Tank: To Top or Not to Top? Gas Prices got you down?

 3. Have your Spark Plugs cleaned (or replaced).
 Badly worn spark plugs can cost you as much as 2 mpg.

 4. Check your air filter regularly.
 A clogged air filter can cost you 1 mpg, as it forces the engine to run rich (more gas, less air).

-5. Watch your Speed!
-Did you know that by driving 55mph (rather than 65mph) you can improve your gas mileage by 15% !
+5. Watch your speed!
+Did you know that by driving 55mph (rather than 65mph) you can improve your gas mileage by 15 %!

 6. Avoid carrying excess loads/weight in your vehicle.
-If you have a large toolbox or other item that is not necessary on a daily basis, remove it.
+If you have a large toolbox or other items that is not necessary on a daily basis, remove it.
 This includes roof racks (which cause drag) and therefore result in decreased gas mileage.

 7. Rolling down the window, rather than using your air conditioner can save 10%-20%

-8. Always fill your tank in early morning or late evening.
+8. Always fill your tank in the early morning or late evening.
 Gas pumps measure volumes of the fuel, rather than densities.
 Gasoline is most dense when it is cool, therefore you will get more gas for your dollar at this time.

-9. Loose Gas caps cause an estimated 147 million gallons of Gas to evaporate each year, (Car Care Council Statistic).
+9. Loose Gas caps cause an estimated 147 million gallons of gas to evaporate each year, (Car Care Council Statistic).
 Be sure to tighten your cap when you refuel.